Data privacy FAQs

 How do I exercise my rights with Paystack?

-What happens if I delete my Paystack account as a merchant (business owner)?
+What happens if I delete my Paystack account as a Merchant?

 How do I opt out of Face ID?